digego/extempore/docs/philosophy.rst

 problem spaces where timing is important (such as audio and video).

 These two goals---dynamic flexibility and close-to-the-metal control---seem at odds.
 Extempore tries to offer both by supporting both a high-level dynamic language (Scheme) and a low-level 'C like' language (xtlang) simultaneously, with tight integration and transparency between the two.
 A running Extempore process will compile both valid scheme and xtlang forms.
-Scheme objects (lists, closures, continuations, etc.) coexist with the :ref:`xtlang's types
+Scheme objects (lists, closures, continuations, etc.) coexist with the :doc:`xtlang's types
-<type-system-doc>` and :ref:`pointers <pointer-doc>` to :ref:`allocated memory <memory-doc>`,
+<type-system>` and :ref:`pointers <pointer-doc>` to :doc:`allocated
-and with a few 'helper functions' data can even flow through both languages fluidly.
+memory <memory>`, and with a few 'helper functions' data can even flow through both languages fluidly.

 What's scheme, and what's xtlang?
 ---------------------------------